hyperledger-labs/fabric-operations-console/packages/athena/docs/_permissions.md

 OK, so the console supports multiple auth schemes to allow integration into whatever specific services are available.
 They are all modeled to the same spec.
 Meaning they work similarly when it comes to user login and enforcing user roles/permissions.
-All of the auth schemes are modeled off the IAM SaaS auth scheme that we provided to all IBM Cloud Saas service instances.
+All of the auth schemes are modeled off the IAM SaaS auth scheme that was provided to all IBM Cloud Saas service instances.

 Choosing an auth scheme is dependent on the environment where the console is running and what other external services are available.
-It's recommend to use either the generic oauth scheme, or the local username (couchdb) scheme.
+It's recommend to use either the generic OAuth scheme, or the local username (couchdb) scheme.

 Once an auth scheme is setup it will be used to assign each users (or api key) 1 of 3 roles:
 `MANAGER`, `WRITER`, or `READER`.